How to Stop Doomscrolling: A Practical Guide (2026)

 What Is Doomscrolling and Why Can't You Stop?

-Doomscrolling is the act of continuously scrolling through your phone — often through negative or emotionally charged content — even though it makes you feel worse.
+Doomscrolling is the act of continuously scrolling through your phone. often through negative or emotionally charged content. even though it makes you feel worse.
 The reason you cannot stop is not a character flaw.
 Social media feeds are engineered using variable reward schedules, the same psychological mechanism that makes slot machines addictive.
 Every scroll might reveal something interesting, funny, or outrageous, and your brain releases dopamine in anticipation of that unpredictable reward.
-The average person scrolls through roughly 300 feet of content per day, equivalent to the height of the Statue of Liberty.
-Your phone is not broken and neither are you — the apps are working exactly as their designers intended.
+According to research cited by NYU professor Jay Van Bavel, the average person scrolls through roughly 300 feet of content per day. equivalent to the height of the Statue of Liberty.
+Your phone is not broken and neither are you.
+The apps are working exactly as their designers intended.
 The first step to breaking free is understanding that you are fighting a system specifically designed to keep you engaged.

 Why Willpower Alone Doesn't Work

-Willpower is a finite cognitive resource that depletes throughout the day, a phenomenon researchers call ego depletion.
+Willpower appears to be a finite cognitive resource that depletes throughout the day. a phenomenon psychologist Roy Baumeister termed ego depletion (though the theory remains debated among researchers).
 By evening, after making thousands of small decisions at work and home, your capacity for self-control is at its lowest point.
-This is exactly when most doomscrolling happens — in bed, on the couch, after a long and tiring day.
+This is exactly when most doomscrolling happens. in bed, on the couch, after a long and tiring day.
 Telling yourself to "just put the phone down" at 10 PM is like trying to resist dessert after skipping lunch and dinner.
 The solution is not more discipline or stronger willpower.
 The solution is changing your environment and building systems that work even when your self-control is depleted.
-The most effective screen time interventions do not rely on willpower at all — they change the moment between impulse and action.
+The most effective screen time interventions do not rely on willpower at all. they change the moment between impulse and action.

 The Breathing Technique That Actually Works

 Deep breathing activates your parasympathetic nervous system through the vagus nerve, lowering cortisol levels and reducing the stress response that drives compulsive phone checking.
-A breathing exercise lasting just 4 to 7 seconds is enough to create what psychologists call a cognitive reappraisal window — a brief gap between the automatic impulse to scroll and your conscious decision about whether to continue.
-This is the core principle behind Pauso's Gentle Mode.
+Even a brief breathing exercise is enough to create what psychologists call a cognitive reappraisal opportunity. a gap between the automatic impulse to scroll and your conscious decision about whether to continue.
+This is the core principle behind Pauso's Breathe Mode.
 When you open a protected app, Pauso presents a guided breathing exercise before showing you a choice: open the app or walk away.
 The breathing exercise is not a punishment or a barrier.
-It is a reset button for your attention, giving your prefrontal cortex — the part of your brain responsible for conscious decision-making — time to catch up with the automatic habit response.
+It is a reset button for your attention, giving your prefrontal cortex.
+The part of your brain responsible for conscious decision-making. time to catch up with the automatic habit response.

 7 Practical Steps to Break the Scroll Cycle